-We have received verbal indications from the majority of the holders of outstanding shares of our preferred stock that such holders intend to convert such shares into shares of our common stock immediately prior to the completion of this offering, however there is no guarantee that such holders will do so.
+Holders of the majority of the outstanding shares of our preferred stock have agreed to convert such shares into shares of our common stock upon the closing of this offering.

 Following the completion of this offering, our board of directors will have the authority, without further action by our stockholders, to issue shares of preferred stock in one or more series, to establish from time to time the number of shares to be included in each such series, to fix the rights, preferences and privileges of the shares of each wholly unissued series and any qualifications, limitations or restrictions thereon, and to increase or decrease the number of shares any such series, but not below the number of shares of such series then outstanding.